-This Saturday afternoon we celebrate the opening of three new exhibitions: John Kørner’s Altid mange problemer (Always Many Problems), the group exhibition Whistleblowers & Vigilantes – The digital rebellion and the group exhibition Slow Violence.
+This Saturday afternoon we celebrate the opening of three new exhibitions: John Kørner’s Altid Mange Problemer, the group exhibition Whistleblowers & Vigilantes – The digital rebellion and the group exhibition Slow Violence.

 In the year of John Kørner’s fiftieth birthday, Kunsthal Charlottenborg will present the largest exhibition ever seen of his work.
 Spanning more than 1000 m2 of floor space, this retrospective places particular emphasis on the social issues addressed by the artist over the years, investigating Kørner as an important reinventor of contemporary painting.